 Support Lectures, demonstrations, and lab exercises covering the physiologic principles and clinical procedures used to provide both invasive and noninvasive artificial ventilatory support to adults, children and infants.
 Topics include: respiratory failure, airway management, physics and physiology of ventilatory support, initiating and adjusting ventilatory support, managing and monitoring the patient in respiratory failure, and discontinuing ventilatory support.
-Prerequisites: 2100 and 2189.
-Co-requisites: RSTN 2255 and RSTN 2289.
+Prerequisites: RSTN 2100 and RSTN 2189.
+Co-requisite: RSTN 2289.
 3 lecture hours and 6 laboratory hours per week.
 5 credit hours.
 This course is only available to students who have seen accepted into a Rutgers SHRP program.
 For the most current course description visit http://coursecatalog.shrp.rutgers.edu/